insthync/awesome-unity3d/README.md

 * [bitstrap](https://github.com/bitcake/bitstrap) - BitStrap is BitCake's collection of Unity tools that improve our workflow
 * [NaughtyAttributes](https://github.com/dbrizov/NaughtyAttributes) - Attribute Extensions for Unity
 * [Unity3DRuntimeTransformGizmo](https://github.com/HiddenMonk/Unity3DRuntimeTransformGizmo) - A runtime transform gizmo similar to unitys editor so you can translate (move, rotate, scale) objects at runtime
+* [UnityPack](https://github.com/HearthSim/UnityPack) - Python deserialization library for Unity3D Asset format
+* [UnityOctree](https://github.com/Nition/UnityOctree) - A dynamic, loose octree implementation for Unity written in C#
+* [MathUtilities](https://github.com/zalo/MathUtilities) - A collection of some of the neat math and physics tricks that I've collected over the last few years.

 ## VR
 * [VRTK](https://github.com/thestonefox/VRTK) - A productive VR Toolkit for rapidly building VR solutions in Unity3d.